kitcatalogue/Kit-Catalogue/install/readme.txt

 If you wish to bypass the wizard, then these are the basic things you should do to get Kit-Catalogue working...

+(1) Have an Apache web server running at least PHP 5.3 and MySQL 4.
+Unzip the Kit-Catalogue zip-file into a new website, or sub-folder of an existing website.

-(1) If this is a fresh installation, you will need to enable your local folder.
+(2) If this is a fresh installation, you will need to enable your local folder.
 To do this, rename the  /new_local/  folder to  /local/

 Within your local folder, edit  local_config.php  and change the configuration settings within it to setup connections to your MySQL database, LDAP, etc.
-Future installations/upgrades of Kit-Catalogue will no overwrite the settings you define in your local folder.
+Future installations/upgrades of Kit-Catalogue will not overwrite the settings you define in your local folder.
 This should smooth future upgrades, and reduce the work required to keep Kit-Catalogue up-to-date.

-(2) Give PHP write permissions to the  /writeable/  folder.
+(3) Create a  /writable/  folder, and give PHP write permissions to it.
 This folder will be used for uploading and importing items, images and associated resources.

 Kit-Catalogue will also use it for cache files and intermediate processing steps.

-(3) Make sure Apache is configured with mod_rewrite enabled.
+(4) Make sure Apache is configured with mod_rewrite enabled.

 To do this, edit httpd.conf and...